João Victor (footballer, born 1997)

-João Victor Carroll Santana (born 2 September 1997), known as João Victor, is a Brazilian footballer who plays as a central defender for Mirassol, on loan from Vitória.
+João Victor Carroll Santana (born 2 September 1997), known as João Victor, is a Brazilian footballer who plays as a central defender for Mirassol.

 Club career

 Born in Recife, Pernambuco, João Victor joined Santa Cruz's youth setup at the age of ten.
 He made his first team – and Série A – debut on 11 December 2016, coming on as a half-time substitute for Marcílio in a 0–5 away loss against São Paulo, as his side was already relegated.

 After spending the 2018 campaign on loan at Rio Verde and subsequently playing for Santa Cruz's under-23s, João Victor renewed his contract until 2023 on 26 February 2019, after starting to feature more regularly.
 On 5 September, he moved to Série B side Vitória on loan.

 On 20 December 2019, João Victor was bought outright by Vitória, after the club acquired 50% of his economic rights.
 After five players from his position left for the ensuing campaign, he became a regular starter.